adrolli/laraverse/README.md

 ![Vemto Model](laraverse_exported_image.png)

+## Packages

+-   bezhansalleh/filament-shield
+-   jeffgreco13/filament-breezy
+-   pxlrbt/filament-spotlight - shortcuts doesn't work
+-   adrolli/filament-spatie-laravel-activitylog
+-   amvisor/filament-failed-jobs
+-   croustibat/filament-jobs-monitor
+-   shuvroroy/filament-spatie-laravel-backup
+-   shuvroroy/filament-spatie-laravel-health
+-   alexjustesen/filament-spatie-laravel-activitylog
+-   see below and mss...

 ## Jobs

 Fetching data, calculating and writing even more data to these powerful models is done by jobs:

 ### PackagistUpdater (runs hourly, but not concurrent)

 -   Check table for pending updates and collect them in an array

     -   Item popularity > 75 % should be checked hourly
     -   Item popularity > 50 % should be checked daily
     -   Item popularity <= 50% should be checked weekly
     -   Null or no Item should be checked monthly

 -   If table empty get all packages from Packagist
 -   Else get Packagist latest by timestamp of last run
 -   Run PackagistPackages batch 100, do a 1 sec sleep between

 ### PackagistPackagesUpdate

 -   Needs an array of packagist packages, so it can do 1 or many packages and are enabled to be used witch batch mode
 -   Get full data for package from Packagist API, do a 1 sec sleep between
 -   Update or create Packagist model with fields, set Repo Updated to false

 ### RepositoriesUpdater (runs hourly, but not concurrent)

 -   Checks Packagist table for all entries with Repo Updated = false and creates an array
 -   Checks Repositories table for needed updates (set rules) and creates an array
 -   Combine the arrays, remove duplicates, batch 100 and run Repositories

 ### GithubSearch

 -   Get data from GitHub API by tag or other search
 -   Create a GithubRepo Job each result

 ### RepositoriesUpdate

 -   Needs an array of repositories, so it can do 1 or many packages and are enabled to be used witch batch mode
 -   Get full repo data from GitHub API, Gitlab, Bitbucket
 -   Inspect files
     -   Readme
     -   ServiceProvider
     -   Artisan command
     -   Composer.json
     -   Package.json
     -   license
     -   Env example
 -   Update or Create Repository
     -   Compatibility
     -   Package type

 ### NpmInit

 -   Scan all Repositories for package.json dependencies
 -   Run a NpmPackage each

 ### NpmPackage

 -   Gets a package
 -   Updates a package

 ### Item

 -   Does complex things like compatibility checks, building versions, preparing relations
 -   Updates a single Item and all related models

 ### Watcher (runs periodically)

 -   Watch for changes in Npm, Repository databases
 -   or picks entries based on last update timestamp
     -   High Popularity ( > 75 ) -> daily
     -   Medium Popularity ( > 50 ) -> weekly
     -   Low Popularity ( <= 50 ) -> monthly
 -   Runs the update jobs NpmPackage, GithubRepo and others accordingly
 -   Possible also for packagist, but using their API seems much more efficient

 ## Commands

 These commands can be used to run jobs manually:

 -   InitNpm
 -   InitPackagist
 -   UpdatePackagist
 -   GithubSearch - has parameters like tag or search
 -   Watcher

 ## Config

 -   Laravel compatibility: "9, 10"
 -   PHP compatibility: "8.1, 8.2"
 -   Known Packages list
 -   Array of update interval to popularity for different apis
     -   Update interval
         -   Packagist

 ## Todo